 Of course, one of the biggest deterrents when it comes to any criminal activity is CCTV.
 Knowing they are being watched and that any footage could be used to identify and prosecute them can be a powerful way to discourage people from acting maliciously.
 They can also be huge tools in helping staff members feel safe.

 Start by installing good quality CCTV cameras at entrances, exits, gateways and doors.
 A poor quality camera may do the same in terms of acting as a deterrent, but in the event that you need to use the footage, it’s important that details can be seen clearly.

 - Your business premises

 Your next step should be to protect the premises of your business.
-Where necessary and applicable, use gates and fences to secure potential entry points and ensure that you have strong locks and fob systems in place where only staff members can gain access.
+Where necessary and applicable, use gates, fences and electric bollards to secure potential entry points and ensure that you have strong locks and fob systems in place where only staff members can gain access.
 You could also consider installing motion detectors and alarms that not only sound locally but can alert the authorities if a breach is detected.

 - Online safety

 In today’s online world, cybersecurity is also an incredibly important step to take when ensuring that your employees feel safe as so many threats now exist digitally.
 You might consider investing in a training course for your staff that goes over the basics of cybersecurity, such as phishing scams, how to tell the difference between secure and insecure connections, making sure downloads are safe from viruses, and using strong passwords.

 It isn’t just outside threats that employers should be aware of.
 A great deal of harassment and bullying can go on inside the walls of your business, even if you don’t know about it.
 Even verbal bullying can create tension between staff members and, if left unchecked, it could escalate to physical violence.